Permissions and roles¶

 The UbiOps permission system is based on permissions and roles.
 A permission allows the user to perform a specific action.
 For example, the deployments.list permission allows a user to list the deployments in a project.

 Roles are collections of permissions, that can be assigned to users.
 A role can either apply to an entire project, allowing the user to perform the permissions included in the role anywhere in the project, or only to a specific object, such as a deployment.

 There are many default roles in UbiOps that can be assigned to users immediately, but you could also create custom roles.
 This gives you control over the exact permissions of each user.

 There is a set of default roles which the users can use directly.
 These roles are mostly centered around our core concepts Deployments and Pipelines.
 These default roles have three levels: Admin, Editor and Viewer.

 Overall, the Viewer level is most restrictive, granting the user only rights to .list and .get objects.
-For example, the role of Deployment-Viewer assigned on project level means that a user can see all deployments in that project, but does not have permission to alter them.
+For example, the role of deployment-viewer assigned on project level means that a user can see all deployments in that project, but does not have permission to alter them.

 The Editor level grants permissions to .list, .get, .create and .update objects.
 This allows users to not only see objects, but also create and update them.

-The Admin level is the most permissive level and allows the user .list, .get, .create, .update and .delete permissions on either project or object-level.
+The Admin level is the most permissive level and gives the user .list, .get, .create, .update and .delete permissions.

 The Viewer, Editor and Admin-levels are defined for the following objects in UbiOps: